24 Types of Paint & Finishes Perfect for Your Project

 It resists the negative effects of sunlight, too, maintaining it's pigmentation and coloration.
 Even thought it's water-based, it's separated in discussion due to the chemicals used within it.
 This helps it to dry quicker than oil-based paints.

 You can find many of the types of paint in the spray can format.
 Though it's more difficult to use this for wall painting, it's a great option for furniture as an example.
+You can get them in many paint can sizes as well.

 You definitely want to use it outdoors because of the noxious fumes that are emitted.
 Many opt to use masks when they paint with spray cans.
 The best part is how prevalent and available it is at very affordable costs, styles, and color options.